goodluckoguzie/WAD/Node_Express_Tutorial_Week3.markdown

 - **Build a Front-End**: Create HTML and JavaScript for searching music by artist, title, or year, and adding new songs.
 - **Enhance the Server**: Serve static files and add a year-based search endpoint.
 - **Handle Errors**: Display user-friendly messages for invalid inputs or network issues.
+- **Display Results in a Table**: Show search results in a structured table with a "CLASSIC HIT!" label for songs before 2000.
+- **Add Search Type Selector**: Allow users to choose between searching by title, artist, or year.
 - **Test and Deploy**: Verify functionality in a browser and save to GitHub.

 **Prerequisites**: You completed Week 2, with a `WAD/week2` folder containing `app.mjs`, `setupDB.mjs`, `package.json`, and a GitHub repository (`WAD-week2`).